SamiK171/SamiK171/README.md

 **Who Am I?** ✏

-My name is Sami Khan, and I am currently pursuing Computer Science at the University of Toronto!
-Programming has been a hobby of mine since childhood, and I enjoy using it to develop real-world solutions, curate my personal interests, and experiment with new technologies.
+My name is Sami Khan, and I am an Aspiring Software Engineer, currently pursuing a degree in Computer Science at the University of Toronto.
+Programming has been a hobby of mine since childhood, and I enjoy using it to develop real-world solutions, curate my personal interests, and experiment with new technologies!

 **Languages**